macnetic/faust/gen_doc/faq.md

 #### 1.1.1.
 The Easy Way:

 Just reinstall FAµST!
 It will relaunch the data download if your network connection is properly enabled.
-If it doesn't work, repeat the operation after having deleted the data folder located in FAµST installation path or python site-packages/pyfaust folder (read the 1.2 below to determine this path).
+If it doesn't work, repeat the operation after having deleted the data folder located in FAµST installation path or your user main directory (e.g. $HOME/pyfaust_data on Linux and Mac OS X).

 #### 1.1.2.
 The Manual Way: